lhidalgo42/node-webkit-testapp/README.md

 # node-webkit-testapp

-My first app using node-webkit and [node-webkit-builder][1].
+Obligatory hello world example app using node-webkit and [node-webkit-builder][1].

-# Building the application
+## Building the application

 #### 1. Clone this repository or download it as zip